Skip to content

 The five factors that actually move your price

-1. Feature scope — the big one
+1. Feature scope: the big one

 Auth, payments, admin panels, notifications, file uploads, third-party integrations: each is days-to-weeks of work.
 The difference between a $12k MVP and a $28k MVP is almost always the feature list, not the idea.
-Cut scope before you cut quality — a smaller product built properly beats a bigger one built badly, and you can always add features to a solid foundation.
+Cut scope before you cut quality.
+A smaller product built properly beats a bigger one built badly, and you can always add features to a solid foundation.

 2. Complexity class

 A CRUD app over a database is simple.
-Real-time collaboration, heavy data pipelines, 3D rendering, or ML inference are complex — they multiply both cost and calendar.
+Real-time collaboration, heavy data pipelines, 3D rendering, or ML inference are complex.
+They multiply both cost and calendar.
 Most founders overestimate their complexity class: the majority of successful SaaS products are, architecturally, well-executed CRUD.

 3. Who builds it

-• Agency — highest cost, most process.
+• Agency: highest cost, most process.
 Good when you need a large parallel team and contractual shields.

-• Freelancer marketplace — cheapest hourly rate, highest variance.
+• Freelancer marketplace: cheapest hourly rate, highest variance.
 The $25/hr quote that takes 4× the hours isn't cheap.

-• Solo senior engineer — one accountable person, no coordination overhead.
+• Solo senior engineer: one accountable person, no coordination overhead.
 The sweet spot for MVPs and products up to a few hundred thousand users, which is further than most products ever get.

 4. Fixed price vs. time and materials

-Fixed price transfers risk to the builder — which only works when scope is locked in writing before the quote.
+Fixed price transfers risk to the builder, which only works when scope is locked in writing before the quote.
 Time and materials is fairer for genuinely exploratory work but requires trust and weekly demos.
 Beware fixed-price quotes given without a scope document: one party is about to be unhappy.

 5. What "done" includes

 Deployment, monitoring, documentation, and post-launch support are part of shipping software, not extras.
-A quote that excludes them isn't lower — it's incomplete.
+A quote that excludes them isn't lower.
+It's incomplete.
 Ask every bidder: what happens in the 30 days after launch?

 Rules of thumb that hold up